guigomcha/alumet-user-book/src/plugins/output/opentelemetry.md

-# OpenTelemetry
+# OpenTelemetry Output Plugin

 ## Description

-[OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) (otel) is an open source observability framework and toolset designed to ease the integration of observability backends such as Jaeger, Prometheus, Elasticsearch, OpenSearch and more.
+[OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) (OTEL) is an open source observability framework and toolset designed to ease the integration of observability backends such as Jaeger, Prometheus, Elasticsearch, OpenSearch and more.
 While it offers vendor/tool-agnostic and autoinstrumentation capabilities, the backend (storage) and the frontend (visualization) of telemetry data are intentionally left to other tools.

-The plugin developed is an exporter (push) which can be connected to the otel framework via a receiver.
+The plugin developed is an exporter (push) which can be connected to the OTEL framework via a receiver.

 ## Configuration